Skip to main content

 Common causes: credentials do not have pull access to the repository, the registry URL does not match the image reference, the token has expired, or the image URL is not using the proxy format (oci.akua.dev/...).To resolve: verify your credentials work locally with docker login, check that image references use the proxy format, and update credentials in Akua if they have expired.

-If newly added credentials are not working for existing deployments, go to the deployment’s detail page and click Re-sync Registry Access, or use Sync All in Settings → Registries.
+If newly added credentials are not working for existing installs, go to the install’s detail page and click Re-sync Registry Access, or use Sync All in Settings → Registries.

 Common causes: incorrect username format, token missing required scopes, or OAuth client misconfiguration.
 Check the registry’s documentation for the correct authentication format and required permissions.
 For GitHub, ensure your PAT has read:packages scope.